Last updated: January 2nd, 2023

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

-What makes cyclocross bikes good for commuting?
+What are cyclocross bikes good for?

 There’s a lot to unpack in that brief answer, so let’s start by looking at the benefits of a CX bike from a commuter’s perspective.